freqtrade/freqtrade/docs/configuration.md

 * `low_price_ratio`

 The `min_price` setting removes pairs where the price is below the specified price.
 This is useful if you wish to avoid trading very low-priced pairs.
-This option is disabled by default, and will only apply if set to <> 0.
+This option is disabled by default (or set to 0), and will only apply if set to > 0.

 The `max_price` setting removes pairs where the price is above the specified price.
 This is useful if you wish to trade only low-priced pairs.
-This option is disabled by default, and will only apply if set to <> 0.
+This option is disabled by default (or set to 0), and will only apply if set to > 0.

 The `low_price_ratio` setting removes pairs where a raise of 1 price unit (pip) is above the `low_price_ratio` ratio.
-This option is disabled by default, and will only apply if set to <> 0.
+This option is disabled by default (or set to 0), and will only apply if set to > 0.

+For `PriceFiler` at least one of its `min_price`, `max_price` or `low_price_ratio` settings must be applied.

 Calculation example:

-Min price precision is 8 decimals.
-If price is 0.00000011 - one step would be 0.00000012 - which is almost 10% higher than the previous value.
+Min price precision for SHITCOIN/BTC is 8 decimals.
+If its price is 0.00000011 - one price step above would be 0.00000012, which is ~9% higher than the previous price value.
+You may filter out this pair by using PriceFilter with `low_price_ratio` set to 0.09 (9%) or with `min_price` set to 0.00000011, correspondingly.

-These pairs are dangerous since it may be impossible to place the desired stoploss - and often result in high losses.
+Low priced pairs are dangerous since they are often illiquid and it may also be impossible to place the desired stoploss, which can often result in high losses.
+Consider using PriceFilter with `low_price_ratio` set to a value which is less than the absolute value of your stoploss (for example, if your stoploss is -5% (-0.05), then the value for `low_price_ratio` can be 0.04 or even 0.02).

 #### ShuffleFilter